Salted Turtle Caramel Apples

 I normally like my caramel apples with chopped almonds or peanuts, and chocolate certainly doesn’t hurt either.
 The thing is, most of the time the apple itself is mushy or too tart or just straight up unworthy of the luscious caramel it’s coated in.

-I love my caramel apples with Granny Smith apples because the tartness is the perfect balance with the caramel.
+I love my using Granny Smith apples for my caramel apples because the tartness is the perfect balance with the caramel.
 You can use your favorite apples, however, because this caramel is so delicious, there’s no going wrong here.

 The caramel does get hard quickly, and when that happens, all you need to do is heat it over low heat for a minute or two, stir it, and get back to dipping.

 I’ve always been a big fan of the turtle combination, and I was so excited to try it on these caramel apples.
 Needless to say, this was one delicious combination — luscious caramel, melted chocolate, toasted pecans, and flaky sea salt with a tart-sweet super fresh Granny Smith apple.
 Addicting…yes!

 Simple Salted Caramels Recipe with Video by Inspired Taste

-- 4 Granny Smith apples (mine were small-medium sized)
+- 4 Granny Smith apples mine were small-medium sized

 - 1 cup heavy cream

-- 1 cup brown sugar, packed (I used light)
+- 1 cup brown sugar packed (I used light)

-- ½ cup corn syrup (I used light)
+- 1/2 cup corn syrup I used light

-- 2 tablespoons unsalted butter, cut into ¼" cubes
+- 2 tablespoons unsalted butter cut into 1/4" cubes

-- 1 tablespoon bourbon (optional)
+- 1 tablespoon bourbon optional

 - 1 teaspoon flaky sea salt

-- 4 ounces chocolate chips, melted
+- 4 ounces chocolate chips melted

-- ¼ cup toasted, coarsely chopped pecans
+- 1/4 cup toasted coarsely chopped pecans

-- flaky sea salt, for garnish
+- flaky sea salt for garnish

-- (4) popsicle sticks
+- 4 popsicle sticks or branches

 - Wash the apples and dry thoroughly.
 Place on a baking sheet lined with a silicone baking mat or parchment, and press the popsicle sticks firmly down into the apple through the stem.
 Fill a heat proof bowl with some ice water for an ice bath and set aside.

 - Remove the pan from heat and place in the ice bath, stirring until combined for about 1 minute.
 Remove from the ice bath, and begin dipping the apples in the caramel.
 When removing the apples, let the excess caramel drip off for a few seconds, then place on the prepared baking sheet.
 Repeat with the remaining apples.
 If the caramel begins to harden, simply heat for a minute or so until it softens.
 Reserve remaining caramel for caramel candies or dip.
 Place the apples in the refrigerator for 5-10 minutes until set, then remove.

 - Melt the chocolate in a heat proof bowl set in a pan of barely simmering water, stirring occasionally until melted and smooth.
 Place the warm chocolate in a zip top bag and snip off just a bit of one corner.
 Drizzle the chocolate over the apples, then sprinkle with the pecans and sea salt.
 Let stand at room temperature or in the refrigerator until set.
 Store leftover apples in the refrigerator for up to 2 days.

-I used the tree branches for my photos alone and did not use them for dipping as there were too many bark particles to deal with even after cleaning the branches.
+- I used the tree branches for my photos alone and did not use them for dipping as there were too many bark particles to deal with even after cleaning the branches.
 If you'd like to use the branches, just plan to dip the apples with popsicle sticks first.

 - For an extra dark caramel, you can use dark corn syrup and dark brown sugar.

-Apples can be made one day in advance and stored in the refrigerator before serving.
+- Apples can be made one day in advance and stored in the refrigerator before serving.
 Bear in mind that the chocolate will gray over time as it is not tempered.

-Recipe very loosely adapted from Chow.com.
+- Recipe very loosely adapted from Chow.com.